 Architect Elevator Approach

 We love Gregor Hohpe’s ‘Architect Elevator’ approach.
-We have a lot of scar tissue around how to articulate the things we’re trying to do around problem prevention and long term value.
-It’s about but selling it to the right levels in the right way.
-Getting the buy in from the teams on the ground.
-Getting the right pitch for the execs as well and trying to do that across all the different floors of the elevator architect is fun.
+We have a lot of scar tissue from articulating the things we’re trying to do for problem prevention and long term value.
+It’s about selling it to the right levels in the right way.
+And getting the buy in from the teams on the ground.
+As well as getting the pitch right for the execs and trying to do that across all the different floors of the elevator.

 Serverless First Mindset

-A lot of people were watching the mapping video.
-And they didn’t realise that what this is, is really Serverless First, because you’re using that serverless first mindset to move things from the next best action into the long term value zone, because you’re able to move things quickly.
-There’s some older architectures that could take a year to move stuff but you can do it faster with serverless.
+Serverless First is using a serverless first mindset to move things quickly from the next best action into the long term value zone.
+There’s some older architectures where you could take a year to move stuff.
+But you can do it faster with serverless.

 The importance of enabling capabilities and building blocks

-It’s all the enabling capabilities and building blocks that allow you to go after the next thing and go after that value that is critical.
-And you can probably get by for a while not doing that.
+The enabling capabilities and building blocks that allow you go after the next thing and that value, are critical.
+And you can get by for a while not doing that.
 But sooner or later, it’ll catch up.
-And it’ll catch up in a big way, you know, a security issue or a massive cost overrun, or, you know, some quality issue or just a slowdown in your time to value.
-We wanted to invest this a lot, so that our teams could go fast and our teams could have a good environment to work in.
+And it’ll catch up in a big way.
+It could be a security issue, a cost overrun, a quality issue or a slowdown in your time to value.

 The three big ones that you see in the news are big security breach, massive cost, or reliability, ie. something falls over.
 And those rarely happen in isolation.
-They’re usually as a knock on effect, because people haven’t drawn out this type of strategy here and given engineers room to practice well architected techniques.
+They’re usually a knock on effect.
+Because people haven’t drawn out this type of strategy here and given engineers room to practice well architected techniques.

 Observability and visibility

-The big things through that evolution from product to commodity are observability and visibility of certain things.
-How many times, in the past, have seen third party consultants come in to quantify your technical debt and recommend investing in an IT resource to move from this platform to another platform.
-When in actual fact you know the correct thing to do would be to tie the technical debt or legacy system to actual value?
+The big gains from evolving product to commodity are observability and visibility.
+How many times, in the past, have third party consultants come in to quantify your technical debt and recommend investing in an IT resource to move platform.
+When in actual fact you know the correct thing to do is tie technical debt or legacy to actual value.

-So, this thing’s down for half an hour a month?
-Is it really worth investing time to correct these issues?
-Or should we we invest that time in modernising and moving it into the next space to bring it in line with future state and get ourselves more capability?
+If a system is down for half an hour a month, is it really worth investing time to correct these issues?
+Or should you invest that time in modernising and moving it.
+And bring it in line with future state to get ourselves more capability?

-You need to start quantifying certain things, like the value the system, the ROI, the performance, how long does it take you to make a change?
-Do you have the people that can change that system?
-People don’t factor in developer happiness.
-So all this stuff kind of factors in here.
+You need to start quantifying the value in the system, the ROI, the performance and how long does it takes to make a change.
+Do you have people that can change that system?
+And factor in developer experience and happiness.

 Serverless isn’t easier, but it is better

-Gillian, my wife says, serverless isn’t easier.
-But it’s better.
+As AWS Hero Gillian McCann says, “serverless isn’t easier, but it’s better”.
 It’s not easy to do this.
 It’s hard to do all this stuff.
 But it’s a better way of doing it.
-It’s a more sustainable, it’s a more rewarding and more more impactful way of going about your day.
+It’s sustainable, rewarding and a more impactful way of going about your day.

-In fact, I’ve written a blog post about ‘finding your why’.
-A lot of our teams don’t know and didn’t know how the thing that they were doing was going to impact the bottom line, the business or their team.
+We have written blog post on ‘finding your why‘.
+A lot of our teams didn’t know how the thing that they were doing was going to impact the bottom line, the business or their team.
 They were just working on tickets!